8 steps to becoming a successful finance director

 It takes a certain type of individual to become a successful finance director.

 As well as being able to keep within a tight budget and manage the expectations of key stakeholders, you need knowledge, expertise, experience and the ability to keep a cool head in all situations.

 Finance Directors are important players in many key projects.
 It’s no longer a 9-5 accounting and finance desk job.

 Here are some the key requirements to becoming a successful FD...

-1. Become a chartered accountant
+1. Become a qualified accountant

 Finance directors need expert numerical and budgeting skills.